Kaysie04/AndersonSMS/README.md

 ## Description

- A Java based applicaiton that is a Basic School Management System where students can register for courses, and view the course assigned to them.
+ A Java based application that is a Basic School Management System where students can register for courses, and view the course assigned to them.

 ## Technologies Used